sealcode/sealious-handbook/README.md

 Sending this request will result in adding a new user named **Maurice**, who is **21** years old and has **blue** hair color to the database.

 #### III.
 Field-types in Sealious
-Sealious comes with *eleven* pre-defined field-types:
+Sealious comes with *eleven* pre-defined field-types. that are located in `lib/base_chips`.
+File `lib/base-chips/_base-chips.js` defines the order of field-type initilizing.

 1. Boolean
     * boolean value: `true` or `false`,